google/ground-platform/functions/README.md

 ### Node.js

-This guide recommends using Node Version Manager (nvm) to install and manage versions of Node.js and assumes nvm is installed.
-For more information on nvm, as well as installation instructions, see: <https://github.com/creationix/nvm#installation>
+> **Note**: This guide recommends using Node Version Manager (nvm) to install and manage versions
+> of Node.js and assumes nvm is installed.
+For more information on nvm, as well
+> as installation instructions, see: <https://github.com/creationix/nvm#installation>

 Firestore Cloud Functions currently require version 6.11.5 of Node.js.